dhh1128/cfa/cfa-paper.md

 ### 3.2 Associations as first-class relationships

 A CFA is a relationship, not a container.
 Conceptually, CFAs form edges in a graph whose nodes are files.
-Treating relationships as *first-class* in this sense means that they can be explicitly represented, inspected, and reasoned about, rather than inferred indirectly from structure.
+Treating relationships as *first-class* in this sense means that they are explicitly representable and inspectable, rather than being inferred indirectly from structure.

-Binding a CFA is a statement that a relationship is asserted to exist.
+Binding a CFA is a statement that a relationship is asserted to exist, independent of whether that assertion is accepted, validated, or contested.
 It is not a claim about ownership, authorship, correctness, or legitimacy.
 CFAs intentionally avoid embedding such judgments.

 CFAs are lightweight by design.
 They aim to capture common, durable relationships rather than exhaustively modeling provenance, workflow, or semantic meaning.
+This boundary is intentional and distinguishes CFAs from provenance systems that seek comprehensive causal and temporal representation [6,7].
 More expressive systems may be layered on top of CFAs, but CFAs are not a substitute for them.

 ### 3.3 Directed and common associations

 Many familiar file relationships are asymmetric.
 A document may be signed, translated, reviewed, or transformed into another format.
 In these cases, the derived artifact depends on the original for its interpretation.

-Directed CFAs make this dependence explicit by distinguishing *pre* files from *co* files.
+Directed CFAs make this dependence explicit by distinguishing *pre files* from *co files*.
 The direction reflects semantic dependence, not importance, authority, or value.

 Other relationships are naturally symmetric.
 Multiple photographs of the same scene or alternative encodings of the same recording may form a logical set without a single foundational element.
 These relationships are modeled as common CFAs.

-A file may serve as a *pre* file in one CFA and as a *co* file in another.
+A file may serve as a *pre file* in one CFA and as a *co file* in another.

 ### 3.4 Declaring associations without central authority